 Writer-teacher Donald Graves, famously said ‘children want to write’ and I agree.
 I’ve yet to meet a child who actually hates writing.
 I’ve only met children who hate how they are taught to write.

 To help combat these negative feelings, you can focus on using teaching practices which directly tackle these common issues.
 Our own research study looked to understand what it is the best teachers of writing do that makes the difference.
-We found that these teachers focused on instruction which increased children’s motivation, self-efficacy, self-regulation and levels of agency.
+We found that these teachers focused on instruction which increased children’s motivation, confidence, independence, metacognition and levels of agency and ownership.

 Here is a quick list of the things these teachers were doing that was making the difference:

 - They ensured children were writing, publishing and performing for reasons beyond teacher evaluation.
 They took time to explain why children were undertaking the class writing project and where their writing was going to be seen, heard, or read at its end.
-As a class, they discussed the audience who was going to receive their writing.
+As a class, they discussed the audience who was going to receive their writing (Young & Ferguson 2020).

 - They convinced the class that they were going to learn something valuable about writing by participating in the class project.
 They asked the children for their thoughts, ideas and reactions to the writing project.

 - The teacher and children together set the goals that needed to be achieved if they were going to produce excellent writing products.
 This meant the children knew what to consider and include if their writing was to be successful and meaningful.
 Importantly, they knew how to include it.
-This happened through daily writing-study and functional-grammar mini-lessons.
+This happened through daily writing-study and functional-grammar mini-lessons (Young & Ferguson 2020)

 - They talked regularly about the things they had done in previous writing projects and how that was going to be helpful to them in this project.